-The seminar was one of the recommendations of the CERA Board, when it reviewed our provision of the CERA qualification.
+The seminar was one of the recommendations of the CERA Review Panel, when it reviewed our provision of the CERA credential.

 Next seminar dates

-If you passed Subject SP9 after 1 September 2012, or who were granted an exemption after 30 January 2013 you will need to attend this seminar
+If you passed Subject SP9 (formerly ST9) after 1 September 2012, or who were granted an exemption after 30 January 2013 you will need to attend this seminar.

 Before you can attend the CERA seminar you will need to have passed, or been granted an exemption from, the SP9 exam.
 You do not need to have completed all the other exams yet.